 UK industry could ‘shut down’ from gas shortages this winter, government warned

-Rishi Sunak plays down help for businesses struggling with gas prices despite alarm
+Rishi Sunak plays down help for businesses over gas prices, despite growing alarm

 High gas prices will continue throughout winter and UK industry could be forced to “shut down” if supplies run out, the founder of manufacturing giant Ineos has warned.